Date: Apr-May 2021

 Trying to Work With Grape Juice That is Amiss

-MEMBERS ONLYWell, your grape or juice source really put you in a bind.
-Those are some of the most unbalanced initial numbers I’ve ever seen, and I would seriously consider getting your juice from another source next year.
-Numbers like that — with the acid being so low and the Brix simultaneously being low may be,
+Well, your grape or juice source really put you in a bind.
+Those are some of the most unbalanced initial numbers I’ve ever seen, and I would seriously consider getting your juice

 Using Pectic Enzymes In A Red Wine